 Cyber crimes may target absolutely any person or organization that uses Internet.
 The only perfect solution to avoid an attack by a cyber criminal is to simply switch off your computer.
 However, both progressive business environments and modern lifestyles require a permanent presence on the web from organizations and individuals, and users have to increase their cyber security awareness, and this is where the Cybersecurity Landscape data will be helpful.

 To give you the comprehensive picture of the cybersecurity world, we created simple but meaningful pictures followed by our security experts’ comments.
-We covered four of the most high-profile areas of cyber crimes: number of attacks, crime targets, spending on cybersecurity, and cyber risk management.
+We covered the cybersecurity landscape including the most high-profile cyber crime statistics: number of attacks, crime targets, cybersecurity spendings, and cyber risk management.

 1. Cyber Crime Statistics